Signal Studios

-The studio is currently located in Kirkland, Washington with over 40 employees.
+The studio is located in Kirkland, Washington with over 40 employees.

 History

-In January 2008, Signal Studios was founded in Bothell, Washington by 3 individuals.
+In January 2008, Signal Studios was founded in Bothell, Washington by three individuals.
 Their first office was a house along the banks of the Sammamish River.
 In 2010, Signal relocated to a larger office building on the North Creek of Bothell.
 In 2012, the company moved to Kirkland, Washington, to reside in the offices of the now defunct Sandblast Games.

 Games

 Signal has released several games, as well as additional downloadable content (DLC), for both Xbox 360 (XBLA) and Windows.